skt-t1-byungi/rsup-progress/README.md

 ```

 #### options.min
-The minimum time that progressbar is shown and maintained.
+Minimum time to show and maintain the progressbar.
 Default is `100`ms. If `0` is given and promise is already resolved, the progressbar does not appear.

 ```js
 progress.promise(Promise.resolve(), { min: 0 }) // => Progress bar does not appear.